-The President is the Pakistani Head of State and Armed Forces Commander-in-Chief, and elected by an Electoral College.
+Pakistan has a federal parliamentary republic government where the President is the ceremonial figurehead.
+The President is also the Pakistani Head of State and Armed Forces Commander-in-Chief, and elected by an Electoral College.
 The Electoral College is made up of the National Assembly, the Senate, and the regional assemblies of the constituent provinces of Pakistan.
 Members of the provincial assembly and the national assembly are elected by the citizens through multiparty elections, whereas the members of the Senate are indirectly elected by the provincial assemblies.
-Pakistan gained its independence in 1947, and the post of the Presidency was introduced in 1956 when the country became a republic when it adopted the 1956 constitution and Iskander Mirza was the first President.
-Mamnoon Hussain is the current President who was elected to the office in 2013.
+Pakistan gained its independence in 1947, and the post of the Presidency was introduced in 1956.
+The first President of Pakistan was Iskander Mirza.
+Here are some notable Presidents in Pakistan's past.

 Mohammad Ayub Khan